Proportional Selection in Networks: Acknowledgements

-\paragraph{Acknowledgments.} { {T. \Was{} was partially supported by EPSRC under grant EP/X038548/.
+Tomasz \Was{} was supported by UK Engineering and Physical Sciences Research Council (EPSRC) under grant EP/X038548/1.
 The rest of the authors were partially supported by the European Union (ERC, PRO-DEMOCRATIC, 101076570).
 Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council.
-Neither the European Union nor the granting authority can be held responsible for them.}}
+Neither the European Union nor the granting authority can be held responsible for them.
+Oskar Skibski was supported by the National Science Centre under Grant No. 2023/50/E/ST6/00665.